EO-College/tomography_tutorial/README.md

 A tutorial for Synthetic Aperture Radar Tomography

-This tutorial is still in the making as part of the [eo-college](https://eo-college.org/landingpage/) learning initiative.
-Stay tuned..
+This tutorial is still in the making as part of the
+<a href="https://eo-college.org/landingpage/" target="_blank">EO College</a> learning initiative.
+Please stay tuned..
 ## Installation

 The following subsections descripbe the installation process for different operating systems.